GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **2024-05-05 (Self-initiated based on previous "Next Action"):**
     *   **Enhanced "Q&A with Vector Search" UI and Flow Robustness**:
         *   Updated `src/app/(isa)/advanced/qa-vector-search/page.tsx` to display `retrievedChunksCount`.
         *   Enhanced `src/ai/flows/answer-gs1-questions-with-vector-search.ts` with more detailed logging and ensured `retrievedChunksCount` is handled.
+The prompt was also improved to handle cases where no chunks are retrieved.
 *   **2024-05-04 (Self-initiated after completing previous work):**
     *   **Refined `generateDocumentEmbeddings` Flow for Real Embedding Model Usage**:
         *   Modified `src/ai/flows/generate-document-embeddings.ts` to use `ai.embed()` with `googleai/text-embedding-004`, removing the mock tool.
 Added note about `GOOGLE_API_KEY` requirement.